emqx/emqx-tutorial/en/rule_engine/example.md

 ### Scenario Description

-In this scenario, the on-board sensor of the truck from vehicle networking is used to report the following JSON message through the topic of `/monitor/:device_id/state`(device_id is the client_id of the vehicle connection client, the same with vehicle ID):
+In this scenario, the on-board sensor of the truck from vehicle networking is used to report the following JSON message through the topic of `/monitor/:device_id/state`(device_id is the clientid of the vehicle connection client, the same with vehicle ID):

 ```js
 {